Villages and places

 Here at the mouth of the fjord, under the watchful eye of the majestic mountain Alden, the islands appear like a string of pearls, beautifully linked together by six new bridges and 5.240 m of road.

-Cycle across a string of pearls
+Cycling across a chain of bridges

 How to get here